Do you have a content marketing strategy?

 - Alternatively, offer something entirely new?

-Explore tools like BuzzSumo and EpicBeat.
+Explore tools like BuzzSumo.
 They provide analysis on specific posts and articles created by your rivals and industry experts.
 They also provide social media marketing metrics like shares and likes and website backlinks (for a particular post)

 4. Stages Of Your Funnel